-Horace R. Cayton Sr., News publisher
+Horace R. Cayton Sr., News Publisher born

 *The birth of Horace Cayton Sr. in 1859 is celebrated on this date.
 He was an African American newspaper publisher and political activist.

-Portia Washington Pittman, teacher born
+Portia Washington Pittman, Teacher born

 Portia Washington Pittman was born on this date in 1883, in Tuskegee, AL. She was an African American musician and teacher, and the only daughter of Booker T. and Fanny (Smith) Washington.